FireEmblemUniverse/scratch/tutorials/how-to-decomp/search.md

 code to edit that value similarly to doing so in the pre-battle loop?")

 Our first exploration will be a "where does the number on my screen come from"-type question.
-In my experience, these tend to be pretty low-hanging fruit relative to how common they are, so it makes a great "getting your feet wet"-type example.
+In my experience, these questions are both very common and pretty easy, so perfect for getting your feet wet.

 Here, we're looking for the intersection of two systems ("calculating hit" and "displaying on the statscreen"), so that suggests two places to begin searching: